CodeYourFuture/JavaScript-Core-1-Coursework-Week1/exercises/cd B-hello-world/README.md

 - Try to `console.log()` something different.
 For example, 'Hello World.
 I just started learning JavaScript!'.
 - Try to console.log() several things at once.
-- What happens when you get rid of the quote marks?
+- What happens when you get rid of the quote marks? `if the entire was string it will be error, if number this is fine`
-- What happens when you console.log() just a number without quotes?
+- What happens when you console.log() just a number without quotes? `the type of the entire will be number`